hieudo-dev/tetris-react/README.md

 # Tetris-React
-A Tetris game made using ReactJS and SASS.
+A Tetris game made with ReactJS, TailwindCSS,  SASS and React Use Gesture.
 The game was deployed to GitHub Pages: https://hdn7.github.io/tetris-react/

 # Instalation
 ```